algolg/rofi-recent/README.md

      }
    ```

-6. (Optional) For a cleaner experience, it is recommended that users add the following line to their rofi config files in order to remove the prefix for this modi:
+6. (Optional) For a cleaner experience, I recommend adding this line to your rofi config file to remove the prefix for this modi:
    ```css
    display-recent: "";
    ```